andrewtclin/car-segmentation-vision/README.md

 ### Overview

-- Duck Segmentation implements YOLOv8 and custom-trained image data to segment ducks from images.
+- Duck Segmentation implements YOLOv8 and fine-tuned on custom-trained image data to segment ducks from images.

 - Goes from self-annotating to building a custom-trained model.